moshanATucsd/dx/docs/1-overview/features/index.md

 ### What you can do with Tenzar DX

-Tenzar DX is a computing system with a comprehensive set of features that allows users to quickly adopt cloud computing, share data, and run computational workloads in minutes.
+Tenzar DX is a computing system with a comprehensive set of features that allow users to quickly adopt cloud computing, share data, and run computational workloads in minutes.

 #### Running a computation